WIZARD3022/CodeAlpha_Network-Intrusion-Detection-System/README.md

    sudo snort -A console -q -u snort -g snort -c /etc/snort/snort.conf -i <network_type>
    ```
 10. Now your network monitering is started and if any on attack on your machine it display attack type and attacker ip address.
+## About: -
+A Network Intrusion Detection System (NIDS) is a security tool used to monitor and analyze network traffic for signs of unauthorized access, suspicious activity, or policy violations.
+NIDS works by inspecting incoming and outgoing network packets and comparing them against a database of known attack signatures or by identifying anomalies that may indicate malicious activity.
+## Tool Used: -
+Snort is one of the most popular and widely-used NIDS.
+It operates in various modes, including packet sniffing, logging, and intrusion detection.